Zora Neale Hurston: Anthropological and folkloric fieldwork

-"McCollum's testimony in her own defense marked the first time that a woman of African-American descent was allowed to testify as to the paternity of her child by a white man.
-Hurston firmly believed that Ruby McCollum's testimony sounded the death toll of 'paramour rights' in the Segregationist South."

-Among other positions, Hurston later worked at the Pan American World Airways Technical Library at Patrick Air Force Base in 1957.
-She was fired for being "too well-educated" for her job.
+Among other positions, Hurston later worked at the Pan American World Airways Technical Library at Patrick Air Force Base in 1956.
+She was fired in 1957 for being "too well-educated" for her job.

 She moved to Fort Pierce, Florida.
 Taking jobs where she could find them, Hurston worked occasionally as a substitute teacher.
 At age 60, Hurston had to fight "to make ends meet" with the help of public assistance.
 At one point she worked as a maid on Miami Beach's Rivo Alto Island.

-Death
+Death and legacy

-During a period of financial and medical difficulties, Hurston was forced to enter St. Lucie County Welfare Home, where she suffered a stroke.
+During a period of financial and medical difficulties, Hurston was forced to enter St. Lucie County Welfare Home, where she had a stroke.
 She died of hypertensive heart disease on January 28, 1960, and was buried at the Garden of Heavenly Rest in Fort Pierce, Florida.
 Her remains were in an unmarked grave until 1973.

-Novelist Alice Walker and fellow Hurston scholar Charlotte D. Hunt found an unmarked grave in the general area where Hurston had been buried; they decided to mark it as hers.
+Novelist Alice Walker and fellow Hurston scholar Charlotte D. Hunt found an unmarked grave in 1973 in the general area where Hurston had been buried; they decided to mark it as hers.
 Walker commissioned a gray marker inscribed with "ZORA NEALE HURSTON / A GENIUS OF THE SOUTH / NOVELIST FOLKLORIST / ANTHROPOLOGIST / 1901–1960."
-The line "a genius of the south" is from Jean Toomer's poem, Georgia Dusk, which appears in his book Cane.
+The line "a genius of the south" is from Jean Toomer's poem, "Georgia Dusk", which appears in his book Cane.
 Hurston was born in 1891, not 1901.

-After Hurston died, her papers were ordered to be burned.
-A law officer and friend, Patrick DuVal, passing by the house where she had lived, stopped and put out the fire, thus saving an invaluable collection of literary documents for posterity.
+After Hurston's death, a yardman, who had been told to clean the house, was burning Hurston's papers and belongings.
+A law officer and friend, Patrick DuVal, passing by the house where she had lived, stopped and put out the fire, thus saving an invaluable collection of literary documents.
+For two years, he stored them on his covered porch until he and a group of Hurston's friends could find an archive to take the material.
 The nucleus of this collection was given to the University of Florida libraries in 1961 by Mrs. Marjorie Silver, a friend, and neighbor of Hurston.
-Other materials were donated in 1970 and 1971 by Frances Grover, daughter of E. O. Grover, a Rollins College professor and long-time friend of Hurston's.
-In 1979, Stetson Kennedy of Jacksonville, who knew Hurston through his work with the Federal Writers Project, added additional papers (Zora Neale Hurston Papers, University of Florida Smathers Libraries, August 2008).
+Within the collection is a manuscript and photograph of Seraph on the Suwanee and an unpublished biography of Herod the Great.
+Luckily, she donated some of her manuscripts to the James Weldon Johnson Collection of Yale University.
+Other materials were donated in 1970 and 1971 by Frances Grover, daughter of E. O. Grover, a Rollins College professor and long-time friend of Hurston.
+In 1979, Stetson Kennedy of Jacksonville, who knew Hurston through his work with the Federal Writers' Project, added additional papers.
+(Zora Neale Hurston Papers, University of Florida Smathers Libraries, August 2008).

+In 2017, comic creator Peter Bagge published a graphic novel based on her life and works called Fire!!: the Zora Neale Hurston Story.
+It was reviewed positively by NPR and other media outlets.